Princeton Reverb Micro (with reverb and tremolo deleted)

 The simplest way to build this amp is to buy a Princeton Reverb small parts kit but substitute the circuit board shown below in the layout for the kit circuit board.
 You'll also need a 275-0-275v power transformer such as the Classictone 40-18027.
 The output transformer is a common 22.5K:8 ohm output transformer such as the Hammond 125B (or 125C for less compression and more volume but I believe the 125B will give the truest Princeton Reverb tone).
 Use secondary wires 2 & 4 to give 22500:8 ohm load impedance for 8 ohm speaker..

 You can upload the Hoffman Circuit Board file to HoffmanAmps.com DIY File Analyzer and Doug will make an eyelet or turret board for you for a very reasonable price.
-He will even populate the boards for you for a nominal charge.
 I really like the Mojotone Princeton Reverb Small Parts Kit.

 I recommend using a blackface or silverface Princeton Reverb chassis and cab.
 A custom faceplate can be ordered to cover the excess control holes or you can add a Mid tone control, Presence control, master volume or other mods to fill the holes.